 Our Mission.
-Sharing ideas that make a real difference.
+Sharing Solutions that deliver real value.

-This “TAX TIPS NEWSLINE” is compiled by its founder, Frank Zerjav CPA and team of Professional Tax Associates, and then it is sent by email each month because you need tax and compliance knowledge.
+This “TAX TIPS NEWSLINE” is compiled by the founder of the Tax & Advisory firms, Frank L. Zerjav, CPA and team of Professional Tax Associates, and then it is sent by email each month because you need tax and compliance knowledge.
 It’s a big part of your life and the entities that you operate.

 Inside this Month’s Issue